Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

-To understand the transition from the epidemic to the endemic phase, let us first neglect the evolution of the virus in the transmissibility space by setting $D_\lambda=0$ and simulate different epidemic outbreaks varying the speed of evolution in the antigenic space $D_x$.
+To understand the transition from the epidemic to the endemic phase, let us first neglect the evolution of the virus in infectiousness by setting $D_\lambda=0$ and simulate different epidemic outbreaks varying the speed of evolution in the antigenic space $D_x$.
 Unless otherwise stated, throughout the manuscript we fix the recovery rate of the disease to $\mu=1.0/7$ days$^{-1}$ and consider epidemic outbreaks spreading across populations of $N=10^4$ individuals, each one making $k=10$ contacts per day.
+For all the simulations, we assume an initial prevalence of the disease $\rho_I (0) = 0.001$ on average and consider that all the individuals initially infected share the same wild-type strain $j$, characterized by $x_j = 0$ and $\lambda_j = {\cal R}_0^{wt} \mu/k$, where ${\cal R}_0^{wt}$ denotes its basic reproduction number.

-Fig.~\ref{fig:2}A depicts the three different epidemic regimes which can be found in the model for a pathogen whose wild-type variant has a basic reproduction number $\mathcal{R}^{wt}_0=\lambda k/\mu=3$.
+Fig.~\ref{fig:2}A depicts the three different epidemic regimes which can be found in the model for a pathogen with $\mathcal{R}^{wt}_0=3$.
 Recall that the basic reproduction number quantifies the number of contagions triggered by one infected individual in a healthy population.
-Therefore, when $\mathcal{R}^{wt}_0>1$, the pathogen always trigger a first epidemic wave in the population.
+Therefore, when $\mathcal{R}^{wt}_0>1$, the pathogen always produces a first epidemic wave in the population.
 Nonetheless, the long-term behavior of the epidemic trajectories does depend on the immune escape mechanism, parametrized with $D_x$.
 In absence of immune escape, i.e. $D_x=0$, the model reduces to the standard SIR model characterized by a single epidemic wave followed by the extinction of the infected population.
 Conversely, for $D_x=0.03$, a damped oscillatory behavior towards an endemic equilibrium appears for all epidemic trajectories.
 In between these two extremes ($D_x=0.015$), richer epidemic dynamics are generated by the model, as the first epidemic wave is typically followed by long periods of very low epidemic incidence.
 Such periods act as epidemic bottlenecks, leading to the extinction of some outbreaks due to stochastic fluctuations.
-Others, however, are able to persist in the population as a result of the enlargement of the distribution of variants in the antigenic space, as shown in Fig.~\ref{fig:2}B. Comparing the endemic realizations, higher $D_x$ values lead to endemic scenarios with a more acute prevalence of the diseases, as reported in~\cite{rouzine2018antigenic}.
+Others, however, are able to persist in the population as a result of the enlargement of the distribution of variants in the antigenic space, as shown in Fig.~\ref{fig:2}B. Comparing the endemic realizations, higher $D_x$ values lead to endemic scenarios with a more acute disease prevalence, as reported in~\cite{rouzine2018antigenic}.